Meziano/tutorial-001/readme.md

 ```
   <packaging>pom</packaging>
 ```
-This is where the configuration to be shared is located and eventually reused in child modules.
+This is where the configuration to be shared is located and eventually reused in child projects/modules.
 #### spring-boot-starter-parent as parent
-To turn the modules into spring-bot applications, we have to add *spring-boot-starter-parent* as the parent of our parent project:
+To turn the modules into **Spring Boot Application**s, we have to add *spring-boot-starter-parent* as the parent of our parent project:
 ```
 <parent>
   <groupId>org.springframework.boot</groupId>